astrofra/game-astrolander/README.md

 # Astrolander

-> Astrolander is a 3D space navigation game inspired by classics such as Lunar Lander, Gravity Force, and Uchuusen.
+> Astrolander (aka `Cosmic Lander`) is a 3D space navigation game inspired by classics such as Lunar Lander, Gravity Force, and Uchuusen.
 Developed using the GameStart3D engine by [Emmanuel Julien](https://github.com/ejulien/) and programmed in [Squirrel](https://github.com/albertodemichelis/squirrel), I crafted this game between 2011 and 2012 and documented the process extensively on the [TigSource.com](https://forums.tigsource.com/index.php?topic=20609.0) forums, a community hub for indie game developers.<br>
 Additional 2D graphics by [Camille Coq](https://camillecee.weebly.com/).

 ### Game Overview